Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

   propagate across scene index inputs, so that if a Maya Dag ancestor is selected, a USD descendant's appearance can change.
 This is the same situation as global transformation and visibility.

+## Mesh point instancing selection highlighting

+We currently support selection highlighting for point instancing of meshes for the three different point instancing selection modes :
+- Point Instancer
+- Instance
+- Prototype

+Here is an overview of how selection highlighting for point instancing is implemented.
+We'll be using USD as the source data model, which has some idiosyncracies of its own (which we'll go over when needed), but the vast majority of it is Hydra-based.

+### Point instancing data sources

+In Hydra, a point instancer is represented as a prim of type instancer, with an `instancerTopology` data source.
+This data source contains three inner data sources :
+- The `prototypes` data source, of type `VtArray<SdfPath>`, lists the paths to each prototype this point instancer instances.
+- The `instanceIndices` data source, a vector data source where each element data source (`i0, i1, i2, etc.`) is of type `VtArray<int>` and contains which instances correspond to which prototype.
+For example, if `i1` contains `0, 3`, then the first and fourth instances will be using the second prototype.
+- The `mask` data source, of type `VtArray<bool>`, which can optionally be used to show/hide specific instances (e.g. if the 3rd element of the mask is `false`, then the 3rd instance will be hidden).
+If this array is empty, all prims will be shown.

+Per-instance data is specified using primvar data sources, namely :
+- hydra:instanceTranslations
+- hydra:instanceRotations
+- hydra:instanceScales
+- hydra:instanceTransforms
+Where the corresponding primvarValue data source lists the instance-specific data.
+Note that while the first three are 3-dimensional vectors and `hydra:instanceTransforms` is a 4x4 matrix, they can all be used simultaneously (internally, they will all be converted to 4x4 matrices, and then multiplied together).

+On the other end of instancing, prototypes have an `instancedBy` data source.
+This data source contains up to two inner data sources :
+- (required) : The `paths` data source, of type `VtArray<SdfPath>`, lists the paths to each instancer that instances this prototype.
+- (optional) : When a sub-hierarchy is prototyped, the `prototypeRoots`, of type `VtArray<SdfPath>`, lists the paths to the roots of the sub-hierarchies that are being prototyped.
+For example, if we are instancing an xform that has a child mesh, then the prototype xform and mesh prims will each have the same instancedBy data source, where the `paths` data source will point to the instancers that use this prototype, and where the `prototypeRoots` will point to the xform prim.

+Some notes about the behavioral impacts of the hierarchical location of prims :
+- Prims that are rooted under an instancer will not be drawn unless instanced
+- Prototypes that are instanced will still be drawn as if they were not instanced (i.e. the instances will be drawn in addition to the base prim itself), unless as mentioned they are rooted under an instancer.

+### Nested instancers

+It is possible for an instancer itself to be instanced by another, and thus have both the `instancerTopology` and the `instancedBy` data sources.
+Note that this does not preclude such a prototyped instancer from also drawing geometry itself.
+If the prototyped instancer is a child of the instancing instancer, then yes, such a nested instancer will not draw by itself, and will be instance-drawn through the parent instancer.
+However, if the prototyped instancer has no parent instancer, but it is instanced by another instancer somewhere else in the hierarchy, then both the prototyped instancer will draw as if it were by itself, but also be instance-drawn by the other instancer.

+This nesting and composition of instancers is what leads to most of the complexity of point instancing selection highlighting.
+Using the `instancerTopology/prototypes`, the `instancedBy/paths`, and in some cases the `instancedBy/prototypeRoots`, we can view such networks of instancers as a graph to be traversed.

+### Implementation for point instancer and instance selection